Entropify/OmniMacro/README.md

 ## Overview

 **OmniMacro** is a comprehensive Windows automation utility designed for power users and those who want to save effort and time on daily tasks.
-It combines multiple automation features into a single, intuitive interface with a modern, sleek theme.
+It combines multiple automation features into a single convenient executable with an intuitive interface and a modern, sleek theme.

 > ⚠️ **Important**: If certain features don't work as intended, </strong>run as administrator</strong> for full functionality.